What age is considered a toddler?

 Toddler Age Range: 2-3 years old:

-Now that your kid is nearing the end of the toddler age range, you may notice an increase in independence and the commencement of the "terrible twos," a period in which toddlers display difficult behaviours as they push boundaries and establish a growing feeling of autonomy.- Walk up and down the steps
+Now that your child is nearing the end of the toddler age range, you may notice an increase in independence and the commencement of the "terrible twos," a period in which toddlers display difficult behaviours as they push boundaries and establish a growing feeling of autonomy.Milestones: By their third birthday, your child will probably be able to:

 - Stack 6 or more blocks